Yaq8bi/YhAkademinExercises/README.md

 ## What is a debugger?

 ## What is an IDE (Integrated Development Environment)?
-An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.
-IDEs increase programmer productivity by combining common activities of writing software into a single application: editing source code, building executables, and debugging.

 ## What does it mean to be a programmer?

 ## Is C a high level programming language?
 Why?